Design of steel footbridges

 Enclosure of the sides of a footbridge is often called for to discourage the throwing of objects from the bridge.
 This is a particular requirement for bridges over railway lines.
 Full enclosure, to the sides and the roof of the walkway, is called for in situations where the users are to be protected from the environment and where greater protection is required over railway lines.
 Such enclosure justifies the use of through truss or Vierendeel construction.
 The form of construction will probably be dictated by consideration of appearance of the bridge and its relationship to adjacent structures.
 Whilst the general principles discussed in this guide are applicable, fully enclosed bridges are not specifically dealt with in detail here.

 In addition to the basic impression made by the form of construction, the appearance can be greatly influenced by non-structural decorative features, such as parapets and handrails.
 Where particular effects are sought, the availability of different patterns for posts, rails, etc, should be investigated.
-Non-structural embellishments of supports can also contribute – for example a cable stayed pylon can be extended to a spike or other feature above the level of the topmost stay connection.
+Non-structural embellishments of supports can also contribute – for example a cable stayed pylon can be extended to a spike or other feature above the level of the topmost stay connection, as shown on the Cathedral Green Footbridge (above right).

 It is an increasingly common requirement for footbridges in prominent or key locations to be ‘landmark structures’.
 Particular attention is given to the appearance of the structure and this may result in somewhat unusual forms of construction.
 Such structures can be allowed to be marginally less efficient (in terms of complexity of fabrication) but if the design is well executed the penalties should be small.